chrisnurse/dss_tools/README.md

 So where applicable, your calibration data should be organised by image type, binning and exposure time.

 5. Use the toolkit and execute astro_help.sh to gert a quick reminder of the most important commands.
 Execure the help command straight after you have setup the go_astro.sh script, as it will show your PATH is set correctly.

+# STACKING PROCESS

+The stacking process is assumed to be:

+1. Capture images using your ASIAIR
+2. Copy the data from the ASIAIR to your computer
+3. Ensure any calibration data is placed in the home/imaging/calibration folder
+4. Place the light images in any folder you like
+5. Execute astro_clean.sh in order to delete any unwanted files (e.g. ASIAIR thumbnail JPG files)
+6. In the directory where your light frames are stored, execute astro_prep.sh and the files will be organised into sub-directories for each channel
+7. Execute astro_dss_prep.sh and your light frames will all be registered, quality scored and a file list created for each channel ready to execute stacking
+8. TODO: Run the stacking process using the file lists created in the previous step.

+# LIMITATIONS

+You may not like the way you have to organise data.
+I like the way it is organised, because as soon as I have dumped calibration data on to my computer I can stop thinking about it.
+The toolkit will find it when it's needed for any future imaging sessions.

+You will need to dive a little deeper into DSS.
+There is a file in the scripts folder, dss_prefs.txt.
+This data is placed at the end of every file list.
+I believe this  data is the settings used during registration and stacking.
+So for example, when calculating the number of stars, to limit that to a sensible number we will have to and edit the preferences.
+But the issue is the number will change from session to session.
+So we need to think about this a little more, and perhaps have the percentage value specified as a command line variable.
+The user will only know what number to specify though after messing around in DSS.
+Mmmmmm more to think about :)